 Will a divorce wreck my credit in New Jersey?

 Divorce proceedings do not affect your credit report or credit score directly, because your credit report does not state whether you are married, single or divorced.
-However, you may see an indirect effect because the divorce process often involves dividing joint accounts, which may affect your credit history and scores.
+That said, it may indirectly impact your credit as you’ll likely have to divide joint accounts during the course of your divorce.
 If you are listed as a joint owner, cosigner or authorized user, you must deal with that joint account prior to the divorce.
-That means closing the account completely or otherwise ensuring your name or your former spouse’s name is completely removed from the account.
-As long as it remains open with both your names on it, you are both legally responsible for it, regardless of what other agreements may say.
+You can do so either by closing the account or ensuring the account is only in your or your spouse’s name.

 How do you protect your credit during a New Jersey divorce?